 Academic Dismissal and Reinstatement Policy and Procedures

-Students, other than those classified as provisional students, who are placed on academic dismissal for the first time will be reinstated if they so choose after not attending UTSA for the next regular semester (Fall, Spring, or entire Summer Semester).
-Students seeking reinstatement must apply for admission with the Admissions Office by June 1 for Fall Semester, November 15 for the Spring Semester, and May 1 for the Summer Semester.
-Students on academic dismissal from UTSA may attend other institutions and transfer appropriate coursework completed to UTSA, but grades earned cannot count toward or be used to improve their UTSA grade point average.
+Students, other than those classified as provisional students, who are placed on academic dismissal, may petition for readmission only after sitting out the required time (one long semester for first dismissals, and one calendar year for subsequent dismissals) and completing all paperwork necessary to be considered for readmission by the appropriate deadline.
+Students seeking reinstatement must apply for admission with the Admissions Office by May 15 for Fall Semester, October 15 for the Spring Semester, and March 15 for the Summer Semester.
+Students on academic dismissal from UTSA may attend other institutions and transfer appropriate completed coursework to UTSA, but grades earned cannot count toward or be used to improve their UTSA grade point average.
 If a student does enroll at another institution, an admission decision will be made upon receipt of an official transcript that reflects grades on coursework taken at that institution during the period of dismissal from UTSA.
 Reinstatement requires a 2.0 grade point average using a four-point grade scale.

-If the reinstatement committee in the student's assigned college approves the Petition for Reinstatement, the Office of Admissions will process the application for admission for the requested semester of enrollment.
+If the College of the student's assigned major approves the Petition for Reinstatement, the Office of Admissions will process the application for admission for the requested semester of enrollment.
 If the petition for reinstatement is disapproved, a student may not file another petition until the following semester.
 Appeal of a denial for reinstatement may be made to the Vice Provost and Dean of University College within two weeks after notice of the denial is postmarked.
 The decision of the Vice Provost and Dean of University College is final.

 All students who are reinstated from academic dismissal are placed on academic probation and must maintain a minimum semester 2.0 grade point average every semester until they reach a UTSA cumulative grade point average of 2.0.
 Students who have been reinstated following an academic dismissal must be advised prior to registration.
 At that time, the student and the advisor will develop a remedial plan specifying expectations the student will be required to meet during the semester.
 Students who fail to follow the requirements set by the Dean will be subject to academic dismissal.